Saqibahamed/billboard-spotify-playlist/README.md

 Make sure your Spotify app is set up correctly in the Developer Dashboard with the same redirect URI.

-Playlist will always be public by default (you can modify this in the code).
+Playlist will always be public by default (you can modify this in the code)

 ---

 ## 🙌 Credits